 Board of Directors and Group EC: areas of responsibility

-The Board of Directors has the ultimate responsibility for the success and for delivering the sustainable interests of the Swiss Re Group within a framework of effective and prudent controls.
+The Board of Directors has the ultimate responsibility for the success and for delivering the sustainable interests of SRL and the Swiss Re Group within a framework of effective and prudent controls.
 It is responsible for the overall direction, supervision and control of Swiss Re Ltd and the Group and the Group EC as well as for supervising compliance with applicable laws, rules and regulations.
-Such responsibility is non-transferable and rests with the entire Board.
+Such responsibility is inalienable and non-transferable and rests with the entire Board.

 Delegation of management